michaelrourke/banktivity-tool/README.md

 # importbanktivityasx
-Command line tool to import security prices into Banktivity from a CSV file.
+Command line tool to import (ASX) security prices into Banktivity from a CSV file.

 Applies every CSV file to every Banktivity database defined in the script.